 What we do and who we are

-LACF’s vision is for universally rich, resilient and sustainable landscapes for the betterment of humankind.
+LACF’s vision is for universally rich, resilient and sustainable landscapes for the betterment of the environment and humankind.

-LACF’s mission is to promote and advance the ideals of the profession of Landscape Architecture through research, communication and scholarship as a means to make positive and legacy contributions to our natural and built environments and to sustainable, thriving communities.
-LACF is pleased to support initiatives with a distinctly Canadian focus.
+LACF’s mission is to promote and advance the ideals of the profession of Landscape Architecture through research, communication and scholarship as a means to make positive and legacy contributions to our natural and built environments.

 To realize its mission, LACF solicits, receives and manages gifts, grants and legacies; sets policies and establishes program priorities; and reviews, funds and communicates its activities and programs.